julianacrispo/blocmetricsproj/README.md

 == README
- track a client-side event using the Blocmetrics analytics service
+ track a client-side event using the GhettoLytics analytics service.

 <script>
 var blocmetrics_track = function( what, who, where ){